Both Zambia and Zimbabwe offer their own views of the Falls

 Viewing the Falls from the Zimbabwe Side

-75% of the Falls can be seen from this side, and a network of paths allows you to see more of the Falls from virtually every angle, and get a better perspective of its full width and power.
+75% of the Falls can be seen from this side, and a network of paths allows you to see more of the Falls from virtually every angle, and get a better perspective of their full width and power.
 Both the widest single part of the falls - the Main Falls - and the greatest drop - the Rainbow Falls at 108 meters - are on the Zimbabwean side, and this side never dries up completely even at the height of the dry season (October to December).

 The town of Victoria Falls is very close to the Falls (less than 2 km), and as this is where the majority of the hotels are situated, your travelling time (and associated transfer costs) to get to the Falls is less than from hotels on the Zambia side.
 Accommodation (and activity) rates also tend to be slightly lower on the Zimbabwean side due to lower government taxes and levies.

 Viewing the Falls from the Zambia Side

 Zambia has a 25% view of the Falls - the Eastern Cataract - and there is a good network of paths and several viewpoints.
 However, this section can dry up completely in the dry months (October to December) leaving just a rock face.

 Livingstone Island, where David Livingstone famously first set eyes on the Falls, can only be visited from the Zambia side, and microlight flights and the Devils Pool swim can also only be done from this side too.